Boar–pig hybrid: In Europe

 In Sweden, farmers have reported wild boars breaking into pens and mating with pig sows, even going through electric fences to do so.
 One pig farmer, Oskar Ohlson, claimed to have over 100 hybrid piglets.
 These he described as not being aggressive, but jumping when stressed unlike regular pigs.

+Wild boars have also been bred with domestic pigs in Hungary to make Mangalica pigs.

 In North America

 Suine hybrids, known as razorbacks, range throughout the United States and Canada as feral populations.
 Their genetic makeup varies widely from area to area, from being all-domestic to a mix of recent domestic with long-feral pigs that have partially reverted to wild traits to an interbreeding of both with wild boars that, as in Australia, were apparently imported for hunting during the colonial era and in the southern United States were definitely re-introduced from Russia for hunting as recently as the 1990s.
 Razorbacks have been hunted for sport for centuries.
 Because of their increasing numbers (at least 6 million in 2014, having approximately tripled since 1990), in more recent decades they have been hunted more programmatically to reduce their impact as an invasive species; they have become a pest animal responsible for significant agricultural and property damage and environmental harm, especially in the U.S. Deep South from Florida to Texas; The Southwestern Naturalist estimated about 2.6 million free-roaming porcines in Texas in 2013, which may cast doubt on the 6-million nationwide estimate.
 A 2014 Outdoor Alabama article termed them "wildlife enemy number one" in that state.
 They have become problematic even in cooler, forested northern states (and into Canada); a particular conservation problem is that they strip plant life in woodland areas of their berries and other nutrients needed by the native American black bear.
 Wisconsin, for example, imposes no hunting restrictions of any kind on them to promote their elimination.
 Only a few animals are large enough to prey on hybrid and feral pigs, and are too few in individual numbers to control their population.

 Free-ranging Eurasian pigs that have also been problematic in Hawaii, a U.S. state in the Pacific Ocean and far from the mainland, are apparently of all-domesticated stock (simply feral pigs, not hybrids) and were initially brought by the islands' original Polynesian settlers, supplemented with introductions by early European visitors.